unbelievalble/learngit/README.txt

-here is a learing text
+here is a learing text!!!